notebookPowerTools/vscode-kusto/README.md

 * Code formatting
 * Kusto panel with access to Clusters, Databases, Tables, etc

-# Works with Jupyter Notebooks as well (when using [kqlmagic](https://pypi.org/project/Kqlmagic/))
-* This extension augments Jupyter Notbooks with Kusto language features, when using the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.
-* The extension will automatically detect the cluster and database from cells containing the connection information `kql AzureDataExplorer://code;cluster='help';database='Samples'`.

 # Getting Started
 * Please install VS Code Insiders (stable is not yet supported)
 * Install this extension
 * Launch VS Code with the following command line `code-insiders --enable-proposed-api=donjayamanne.kusto`
-* Create a file with extension `*.knb`
+* Create a file with extension `*.knb` (or use the command `Create Kusto Notebook`)
-* Use the command `Configure Kusto Cluster/Database for Notebooks` to configure the Kusto connection.
+* Use the command `Configure Kusto Connection` to configure the Kusto connection.

+# Works with Jupyter Notebooks as well (when using [kqlmagic](https://pypi.org/project/Kqlmagic/))
+* This extension augments Jupyter Notebooks with Kusto language features, when using the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.
+* The extension will automatically detect the cluster and database from cells containing the connection information `kql AzureDataExplorer://code;cluster='help';database='Samples'`.

 # Difference between Kusto Notebooks & Jupyter Notebooks  (with [kqlmagic](https://pypi.org/project/Kqlmagic/))
 * Kusto Notebooks, there are no additional dependencies.